 Studies in Freshwater Sciences will help students prepare for careers in ecological and environmental sciences, natural resources, technology, policy, and business relevant to freshwater systems and resources.
 A minor in Freshwater Sciences also prepares students for professional careers in business and industry, government, non-profit organizations, as well as graduate studies in freshwater and environmental sciences.

-At least 12 credits must be taken from courses listed 300 or above in residence at UWM as listed in electives.
+At least 12 credits must be taken from courses listed 300 or above in residence at UWM.
 Students must maintain a GPA of 2.0 in minor courses attempted at UWM.
 In additional, students must attain a GPA of 2.0 in all minor courses attempted, including all transfer work.
 The minor consists of 18 credits in Freshwater Sciences.

 |Complete 6 credits from the following list:||6|